 Performance data quoted represents past performance and does not guarantee future results.
-Investment returns and principal values will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
+Investment returns and principal values may fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown.
-Fund performance reflects any applicable fee waivers or expense reimbursements.
-Had fees not been waived and/or expenses reimbursed currently or in the past, returns would have been lower.
 All returns reflect reinvestment of all dividend and capital gain distributions.
 Index performance is shown for illustrative purposes only and does not reflect the payment of advisory fees and other expenses associated with an investment in a mutual fund.
 Investors cannot directly invest in an index.
 The performance shown is for the stated time period only; due to market volatility, each account’s performance may be different.

 The share classes have different sales charges, fees and other features.
-Returns with sales charge reflect the deduction of current maximum front end sales charge of 5.50% for Class A shares, and the maximum contingent deferred sales charge of 1.00% which is applied to Class C shares upon which a finder’s fee has been paid and that are sold within one year of purchase.
+Returns with sales charges reflect the deduction of the current maximum front-end sales charge of 5.50% for Class A shares and the maximum contingent deferred sales charge of 1.00%, which is applied to Class C shares upon which a finder’s fee has been paid and that are sold within one year of purchase.
 Class A shares are available with no front-end sales charge on investments of $1 million or more, and Class C shares are offered at NAV, without any initial sales charge.
-Class I shares are offered without any sales charge to certain institutional investors and affiliates of the fund’s investment advisor.
-The return figures shown do not reflect the deduction of taxes that a shareholder may pay on fund distributions or the redemption of fund shares.
+Class I shares are offered without any sales charge to certain institutional investors and affiliates of the Fund’s investment advisor.
+The return figures shown do not reflect the deduction of taxes that a shareholder may pay on Fund distributions or the redemption of Fund shares.

 Annual Fund Operating Expenses includes management fees, distribution and service (12b-1) fees, acquired fund (subsidiary) fees and expenses, and “other expenses.”
 See the Fund’s prospectus for more information.

-Under an expense limitation agreement, the investment advisor has contractually agreed to waive its management fee and/or reimburse or pay operating expenses of the Fund to the extent necessary to maintain the Fund’s total operating expenses at 1.55% for Class A, 2.30% for Class C and 1.30% for Class I shares, excluding certain expenses, such as taxes, brokerage commissions, interest, short dividend expense, any acquired fund fees and expenses, litigation and extraordinary expenses.
+Under an expense limitation agreement, the investment advisor has contractually agreed to waive its management fee and/or reimburse or pay operating expenses of the Fund to the extent necessary to maintain the Fund’s total operating expenses at 1.55% for Class A, 2.30% for Class C and 1.30% for Class I shares, excluding certain expenses, such as taxes, brokerage commissions, interest, short dividend expense, any acquired fund fees and expenses, expenses associated with the Fund’s investments in the Subsidiary, litigation and extraordinary expenses.
 This expense limitation agreement expires on April 30, 2018, and may only be modified or terminated by a majority vote of the independent trustees.
 The advisor is permitted to recover waived expenses for a period of up to three years.